 Abstracts submitted will be reviewed by the Program Chairs for potential poster presentation.
 If selected, the presenting author will be required to accept the invitation to present, register for the conference, and provide current financial disclosure information.

-Abstract notification will be sent to presenting authors in mid-December.
+Abstract notification will be sent to presenting authors in mid-May.

 For questions about the abstract submission process, send an email to firstname.lastname@example.org.

 The title should be brief, but long enough to identify the nature of the study.
 Omit author names and medical degrees and institutional appointments in the title.
 The maximum for the title character count is 300.